Medically reviewed by Drugs.com. Last updated on Jan 28, 2021.

--Patients should be instructed to promptly seek medical advice for signs and symptoms of pancreatitis and acute gallbladder disease, and/or symptoms of thrombocytopenia (e.g., unusual bruising or bleeding).
+-Patients should be instructed to promptly seek medical advice for signs and symptoms of pancreatitis, acute gallbladder disease, and/or symptoms of thrombocytopenia (e.g., unusual bruising or bleeding).

 -Patients should be instructed to seek medical advice during periods of stress, such as fever, trauma, infection, or surgery as medical management of diabetes may change.

 -Inform patients that hypersensitivity reactions may occur; for a serious or severe reaction, patient should seek immediate medical attention.